anishreddy202/Portal.Status/Readme.md

      [http://docs.vagrantup.com/v2/installation/index.html](http://docs.vagrantup.com/v2/installation/index.html)

   3. Install Required Vagrant Plugins
-  	  -  vagrant-share (1.1.2)
+  	  -  vagrant-share (1.1.3)
   	  -  vagrant-omnibus (1.4.1)

+  4. Configure your ssh key

+  	  In the *chef/data\_bags/ssh* directory is a sample file for using your ssh key to inject into the box being built.
+Copy the file to authorized_keys.json and ensure your public ssh key is in the file.

-  6. Build your environment
+  5. Build your environment

      To build your environment in the chef directory execute the command:

      ```
-     $ vagrant up --provider=virtualbox
+     $ vagrant up
      ```

      Vagrant will start to build your environment.
 You'll see green status messages while Chef is configuring the system.

      >
-     NOTE: There is a current issue where sometimes mySQL does not properly start and the install fails.
-To fix this do the following.
+     NOTE: Vagrant supports multiple providers for virtualization.
+If you have different providers installed in your machine you can specify which provider to use.

      ```
-        $ vagrant ssh
+        $ vagrant up --provider=virtualbox

-        vagrant@cmdsdev:~$ sudo service mysql start
-        vagrant@cmdsdev:~$ exit
-        $ vagrant provision
+        $ vagrant up --provider=vmware_fusion
      ```

- 7. Visit [http://localhost:3080](http://localhost:3080) address and you'll see the network status page.
+ 6. Visit [http://localhost:3080](http://localhost:3080) address and you'll see the network status page.

 ### Basic Usage